Welcome to Poole Skittles!

 Hope this season is enjoyed by you all.

-When visiting or using the Moordown Con car park, make sure you enter your car registration in the tablet which is on the bar, it has been noted that the Parking wardens do check the cars and issue fines up to £100 for those who have not registered their car number plate.
+When visiting or using the Wallisdown or Moordown Con car park, make sure you enter your car registration in the tablet which is on the bar, it has been noted that the Parking wardens do check the cars and issue fines up to £100 for those who have not registered their car number plate.

 The Centenary Club have relaxed their car park registration signing in situation, you don’t have to sign your car registration number in at the club.